 Cut flowers may be placed on graves (with all packaging removed).
 We will remove them when they begin to wilt.

 As explained in the Terms and Conditions, the natural burial concept precludes permanent grave markers, such as headstones, railings, vases or other non-degradable items.
 The natural burial ground, and the nature friendly environment it creates, becomes the memorial.
-However, in recognition of the fact that people will want some form of marker, we do offer a laser engraved granite plaque which is bonded to a granite tile.
+However, in recognition of the fact that people will want some form of marker, we do offer a laser engraved slate plaque which is bonded to a stone tile.
 We do stipulate that this must be purchased from us in order that all grave markers should be similar.
 The plaque is laid flat on the grave, so that ground maintenance is not inhibited, and as it weighs in excess of 9 kg, it is unlikely to be shifted by wind or rain.
 Prices are on the Prices page of this website, and they are very close to cost price.
 Please call us for more detail if required.

 Please read the “Terms and Conditions” page on this website for some clarifications and specific detail about this aspect of the management of the burial ground and woodland nature reserve.